Updated July 6, 2023

 Key Differences Between Cost Accounting vs Financial Accounting

-Let us discuss some of the major differences between Cost Accounting vs Financial Accounting:
+Let us discuss some of the major differences Between Cost Accounting vs Financial Accounting:

-4. Decisions made on the basis of
+4. Decisions made based on

 - Cost accounting (internal):